joes0451/ADev/ReadMe.txt

 Note:
 	If using the latest 'commandlinetools-win-6200805_latest.zip':
-	A work-around, to a current bug, is to always include the --sdk_root command option with the sdkmanager.
+	A work-around, to a current bug, is to include the --sdk_root command option on each line with the sdkmanager.
 	If you used a directory 'android-sdk' you would run 'sdkmanager' like:

 	sdkmanager --list --sdk_root=c:\android-sdk